-Care and Candor
+2. Balance YOUR Care and Candor

 You should not expect super performance from a person with troubles at home or problems with health.

-The key here is to balance three main elements:
+So, the key here is to balance three main elements:

-It is your ability and desire to assist someone emotionally when needed.
+It’s your ability and desire to assist someone emotionally when needed.
 Compassion builds strong relationships.
 But too much of it – critics and hard talks become painful.

 And the final component is curiosity.
 Real one.
 You can’t fake it much.
 People feel it.